-Medicaid is a state-funded program for low-income individuals and families.
+Medicaid is a state government-funded program for low-income individuals and families.
 Each state has its own requirements for eligibility.
 Also, nursing home Medicaid or Medicaid waivers providing home and community-based services likely have different criteria than standard Medicaid.

-Medicare eligibility is for anyone 65 years or older that is a U.S. citizen or permanent resident for at least five years.
-You only get premium-free Part A if you pay Medicare taxes for at least 10 years.
-Some people under the age of 65 will be eligible for Medicare if they are on Social Security Disability for more than 2 years or have certain medical issues.
+Medicare eligibility is for anyone 65 or older, a US citizen or permanent resident for at least five years.
+You only get premium-free Part A if you pay Medicare taxes for at least ten years.
+Some people under the age of 65 will be eligible for Medicare if they have been on Social Security Disability for more than two years or have certain medical issues.

 Medicaid Coverage vs. Medicare Coverage

-Medicaid is for low-income families, so when it comes to copayments, there are virtually none.
+Medicaid is for low-income families, so there are virtually none for copayments.
 While families may have to select a managed care plan through a private insurance provider, there are no in-network copayments.